Schools and Young People

 - To provide resources (including on-line) for teachers and other educators

 - To produce a directory of oral history projects involving young people detailing case studies

 - To monitor (and contribute to) the development of the history curriculum

 In September 2017, a one-day event was held at the British Library.
 Participants include both oral historians with extensive experience of using oral history in schools as well as teachers from both primary and secondary schools who had used oral history or its derivatives within their teaching practice.
 Subsequent to this a set of resources have been developed to support teachers and those working with young people on oral history projects.
-These resources will be available on this page soon.
+These resources are available here.

 The group has already attracted the attention of key organisations and individuals.
 However, it would welcome the involvement of others who are interested.
 If you are interested, please contact the Group’s convener, Kate Melvin at firstname.lastname@example.org